Sumitra-das-guptta/java-clean-code-shortnote/README.md

 1. For database requests, keep it as simple and productive as possible.
 1. Check naming conventions.
 Keep them clear and concise.
 1. Be consistent.
 Use the same names in similar functions (Get vs Fetch, Set vs Update, Add vs Append).
-1. Follow KISS principles of software development.
+1. Follow KISS(Keep It Simple, Stupid) principles of software development.
 1. Follow Boy scout rule.
 Leave the campground cleaner than you found it.
 1. Avoid using magic numbers that are assigned to a code with no clear meaning.
 1. Avoid deep nesting of loops.
 To make loop clear, we should use loops in separate functions.
 In this way, we can write nested loops as per requirements.